-Complete the online enrolment form from the school website (www.upperhutt.school.nz) and email it or drop it into the college Office.
+Complete the online enrolment form from the school website (www.upperhutt.school.nz).
+You can complete a hard copy which you can source from the College Office.

 Step Two

 In Term 3, we will contact you to arrange an enrolment interview, to be held with a parent/caregiver and student together with a senior staff member.
 This will be an opportunity to discuss your child's learning requirements, and anything else the school needs to be aware of to best meet the needs of your child.